PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 - once processing is complete (`exportEvents`, `onEvent`)
     - useful for exporting data to external services such as BigQuery, Snowflake, or Databricks.

-When users upload apps to PostHog, these we export these functions from the files.
+When users upload apps to PostHog, we import these functions from the files, and run them through [custom babel transforms](https://github.com/PostHog/posthog/tree/master/plugin-server/src/worker/vm/transforms) for extra security.
 From there they run as callable functions on VMs as part of our ingestion pipeline and also have access to extensions like storage, caching, and logging.
 Overall, it looks like this:

 ![VM](../images/blog/how-we-built-an-app-server/vm.png)